Photonsters/anycubic-photon-docs/FAQ.md

 Make sure you have really tightened the setting (grub) screw to lock the build plate.
 You only need to relevel your build plate if it has slipped or been knocked or you made changes that affect the Z=0 position.

 ### Should I sand my build plate?
+Are you using speciality castable resins?
+If yes, see below.

-This is absolutely **NOT NECESSARY** at all.
+If not, then it is absolutely **NOT NECESSARY** at all.
 Contrary to all the claims and misinformation being repeated that sanding away the blue anodized colour solves adhesion problems, it does not.

 When you have correctly leveled, the blue anodized aluminium surface of the stock build plate provides plenty of texture to ensure good adhesion.
 Adhesion is so good that some owners have difficulty removing prints.